 “We are fortunate to have him at the helm.
 This is a gifted man, and with Giuseppe Colasurdo, UTHealth is positioned to have an even greater impact on this community and the larger health care field,” Glickman said.

 Colasurdo became dean and H. Wayne Hightower Distinguished Professor in the Medical Sciences of The University of Texas Medical School, part of UTHealth, Sept.
 1, 2007.
-He will continue to serve as dean until a national search for his successor is completed.

 Born in Morrone Del Sannio, Italy, Colasurdo completed his undergraduate education at The Liceo Scientifico “Galileo Galilei” in Pescara, Italy.
 He earned his medical degree summa cum laude from G. D’Annunzio School of Medicine in Chieti, Italy.
 In 1988, determined to achieve the best medical training in the world, Colasurdo came to the United States.